sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 ## Login form configuration

-For ways to configure the login form we present to the users, please see the [login form configuration page](./login_form.md).
+To configure the presentation of the login form, see the [login form configuration page](./login_form.md).
 ## Recommendations

 If you are unsure which auth provider is right for you, we recommend applying the following rules in